RichardErkhov/million-faces/README.md

 - finish and check all uploads
 - expand analysis of the dataset
 - fast face enhancement/upscaling project
-- publish the paper on arxiv
+- publish the paper on arxiv, endorsment needed